NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Skeletal Cyclops.md

     desc: "  When the skeleton is destroyed, its bones shatter and explode as the necromantic energy holding it together is released.
 Adjacent creatures take 2d6 slashing damage with a DC 17 Reflex check save"

   - name: "Terrifying Charge"
     desc: "`pf2:2`  The skeleton Strides and makes a claw Strike with a +4 circumstance bonus to damage circumstance bonus to damage.
-If the strike hits, the skeleton attempts to [[Action Macros/Demoralize_ Intimidation|Demoralize: Intimidation]] the target."
+If the strike hits, the skeleton attempts to [[Actions/demoralize|demoralize]] the target."

 ```